Maronato/django-vue-template/README.md

 - `Restart Frontend`: Restarts the frontend instances

 # Setting up Social Providers
 This template uses [Django allauth](https://django-allauth.readthedocs.io/en/latest/overview.html) and [Django Rest Auth](https://django-rest-auth.readthedocs.io/en/latest/introduction.html) on the backend for social auth.
-On the frontend it uses [Nuxt Auth](https://auth.nuxtjs.org/) with a custom provider.
+On the frontend, it uses [Nuxt Auth](https://auth.nuxtjs.org/) with a custom provider.

 If you need to modify the auth process, read the documentation of those libraries to learn how.
 Here I'll give an overview of what you'll need to do.